 After a few minutes of searching, she came upon a bright jewel of a street amidst the squalor.

-Oh, it wasn’t rich or clean like the northern parts of the city, or the Lilies where all the Crown Families lived.
+It wasn’t rich—or even clean—like the northern parts of the city, or the Lilies where all the Crown Families lived.
 It wasn’t even particularly bright.
 Its light came from open fires, lanterns, and a few spelled crystals mounted above the doors of the shops.
 But it was still awake and alive, even this far into the Mires after dark.

-Siobhan looked around greedily, noting the riot of things for sale among the small wheeled stalls and in the grubby windows of the shops.
-Everything from questionable “meat” pies and alcohol to dried chameleon skins and a tiny, still-living squid in a glass jar.
+Siobhan looked around greedily, noting the riot of things for sale among the small, wheeled stalls and in the grubby windows of the shops: everything from questionable “meat” pies and alcohol to dried chameleon skins to a tiny, still-living squid in a glass jar.
 ‘Spell components.
 This is the Night Market,’ she thought with awe.

 She gave her head a quick shake, reminding herself that she wasn’t here to sightsee or shop.
 She was following Tanya Canelo.
 ‘What reason could she have for coming here?
 Is she buying restricted components?
 Or perhaps it acts as a discreet meeting place with the Morrows?
 Munchworth did mention a meeting.’
-Siobhan quickened her pace a little, searching for Tanya visually.
+Siobhan quickened her pace a little, scanning the hectic street for the other sorcerer.

-Not long after, she caught the quick flash of Tanya’s short blonde hair as the girl turned a corner ahead of her.
+Not long after, she caught the quick flash of Tanya’s short blonde hair as the woman turned a corner ahead of her.

 Siobhan followed with the best combination of stealth and speed she could manage, keeping her hooded face just a little turned away, only watching Tanya out of the corner of her eye just in case her target looked back to see if anyone was watching her.